 This schedule is subject to change.
+Due to the uncertainty of COVID-19 the schedule and meeting format (Face-to-Face, ZOOM, or online) my change.
 You will be informed of any changes to the syllabus by email, D2L Brightspace, or class announcements.